arsahasransu/statistics-short-exercise/docs/index.md

 The syntax of the "shapes" line is: `shapes [process] [channel] [file] [histogram] [histogram_with_systematics]`.
 It is possible to use the `*` wildcard to map multiple processes and/or channels with one line.
 The histogram entries can contain the `$PROCESS`, `$CHANNEL` and `$MASS` place-holders which will be substituted when searching for a given (process, channel) combination.
 The value of `$MASS` is specified by the `-m` argument when combine.
 By default the observed data process name will be `data_obs`.

 Shape uncertainties can be added by supplying two additional histograms for a process, corresponding to the distribution obtained by shifting that parameter up and down by one standard deviation.
-These shapes will be interpolated quadratically for shifts below $1\sigma$ and linearly beyond.
+These shapes will be interpolated with a polynomial for shifts below $1\sigma$ and linearly beyond.
 The normalizations are interpolated linearly in log scale just like we do for log-normal uncertainties.

 The final argument of the "shapes" line above should contain the `$SYSTEMATIC` place-holder which will be substituted by the systematic name given in the datacard.